-When comparing CBN vs CBD, both cannabinoids might look similar from a molecular standpoint, but these are two very different compounds sharing distinct health effects.
-CBN and CBD both bestow some similar potential therapeutic properties, so we’re going to take some time to go over them, and see how they may be able to give you the relief you need.
+When comparing CBN vs CBD, both cannabinoids might look similar from a molecular standpoint, but these are two very different compounds.
+When looking at CBN and CBD, both have some similar potential therapeutic properties.
+We’re going to take some time to go over them, and see how they may be able to give you the relief you need.

-When talking about CBN vs CBD, both are currently providing multiple medicinal properties in the health and wellness industry for several diseases.
 Here, we will discuss what exactly CBN is, how CBN and CBD are different, and how they work.
-Let’s get started!

 What is CBN?

-Cannabinol, or CBN, is a compound of cannabis (marijuana and hemp) famous for its non-intoxicating properties and a remarkable similarity between CBD and CBN.
-Cannabidiol or CBD is itself a cannabinoid, while CBN is a product of oxidization that is the byproduct of degrading tetrahydrocannabinol, or THC.
-When THC ages and decays into an old compound, it turns into CBN.
+Cannabinol, or CBN, is a compound of cannabis (marijuana and hemp are both cannabis) famous for its non-intoxicating properties and a remarkable similarity with CBD.
+Cannabidiol, or CBD, is also a cannabinoid.
+CBN is a byproduct of degrading tetrahydrocannabinol, or THC.
+This simply means when THC ages and decays into an old compound, it turns into CBN.

 Potential Benefits of CBN

-Cannabinol has shown relaxing effects on the human brain and body.
+Cannabinol has shown an ability to induce relaxing effects on the human brain and body.
 A study published in 2011 in the British Journal of Pharmacology made a claim that the combination of THC and CBN could produce a “tranquilizing” effects in humans.
 These two compounds are responsible for a large portion of the sedative effects people feel after using cannabis or marijuana products.

 Anti-inflammatory and Anti-convulsant Properties